Tony Leon: Post politics

-In the last quarter of 2008 Leon was a visiting fellow at the Cato Institute Center for Liberty and Global Prosperity in Washington DC.
-His research paper: The State of Liberal Democracy in Africa - Resurgence or Recession was published in May 2010.
+In 2008, Leon was a visiting fellow at the Cato Institute Center for Liberty and Global Prosperity in Washington DC.
+His research paper: "The State of Liberal Democracy in Africa - Resurgence or Recession" was published in May 2010.

 Leon published a series of articles in Business Day from the campaign trail of the 2009 South African general election.

-After Leon completed his over 20 years as an MP, he was invited to write two weekly columns in leading South African Sunday paper "Sunday Times" and in leading daily paper "Business Day", winning excellent reviews for his writing and analysis even from previous political opponents.

-Since 2012, Leon has been a contracted columnist to Arena Holdings Ltd with his columns appearing weekly or monthly in Business Day, Sunday Times, and the Business Live, respectively.
+Between 2012 and 2024, Leon has been a contracted columnist to Arena Holdings Ltd with his columns appearing weekly or monthly in Business Day, Sunday Times, and the Business Live, respectively.

+In 2013, upon returning to South Africa, he started a business, Resolve Communications.
+He is the executive chairman.

+Since 2024, he has started writing columns for News 24.

 South African ambassadorship and return to South Africa

 In August 2009, President Zuma appointed Leon as Ambassador to Argentina, Uruguay and Paraguay.
 After receiving diplomatic training, Leon took up his post in September.
 Leon followed many DA and Democratic Party members who became ambassadors, such as Harry Schwarz, Zach de Beer, Douglas Gibson and Sandra Botha.

-On his return in January 2013, he was awarded a fellowship at the Stellenbosch Institute for Advance Study (STIAS).
-He wrote a paper entitled 'Where in the World is South Africa?', which was subsequently published in the South African journal of International Affairs, 2013, Vol.20, No.3,447-457 Leon also published a memoir of his ambassadorial life titled 'The Accidental Ambassador: From Parliament to Patagonia' (Pan MacMillan, 2013).
-The book received critical acclaim with Business Day, where it was said to be "fascinating...
+On his return in January 2013, he was awarded a fellowship at the Stellenbosch Institute for Advanced Study (STIAS).
+He wrote a paper entitled "Where in the World is South Africa?", which was subsequently published in the South African Journal of International Affairs, 2013, Vol.20.

+Books

+Leon published a memoir of his ambassadorial life titled The Accidental Ambassador: From Parliament to Patagonia (Pan MacMillan, 2013).
+The book received critical acclaim from Business Day, where it was said to be "fascinating...
 Leon is an excellent writer and recounter... eloquent and heartwarming."
 (Sue Grant-Marshall).
 The Cape Times described the book as "intelligent, engaging and incredibly funny" (Shaun Swingler).